yunier-rojas/open-label/README.md

 ## Food for Thought

 This is not a finished product — it’s a **conversation starter** about decentralization and logistics.
-Some open questions include:

 * How could issuers and carriers securely exchange **private claims** or status updates?
-* How should disputes or errors in delivery information be resolved without centralized authority?
+* Could this complement existing logistics standards?
-* Could this complement existing logistics standards, or does it point toward a new approach?
+* What about payments, contracts, pickups, etc?